-How Aerosmith Headed Straight Into the Blues for ‘Honkin’ on Bobo’
+Why Aerosmith Headed Into the Blues for ‘Honkin’ on Bobo’

-On March 30, 2004, Aerosmith decided to reward the loyalty of old-school fans who weren't thrilled with the band's recent pop-influenced material by releasing a straight blues cover record titled Honkin’ on Bobo.
+Aerosmith decided to reward the loyalty of old-school fans who weren't thrilled with the band's recent pop-influenced material on March 30, 2004 by releasing a straight-blues cover record.

-The previous decade had seen Aerosmith dominate the charts in a way that few other rock groups had ever done before -- releasing two No. 1 records and a third that just barely missed the top position.
-They managed to achieve such a staggering run of success partially by foregoing the balls out blues-based rock sound that had defined and endeared them to so many in the ‘70s.
+The previous decade had seen Aerosmith dominate the charts in a way that few other rock groups had ever done before, as they released two No. 1 records and a third that just barely missed the top position.
+The band managed to achieve such a staggering run of success partially by foregoing the balls out blues-based rock sound that had defined and endeared Aerosmith to so many in the ‘70s.

 Honkin' on Bobo featured only one original song written by lead singer Steven Tyler and guitarist Joe Perry, "The Grind," and was stacked with rearranged high-tempo takes on some of the world’s most heralded blues tracks.
 Among the numbers selected for inclusion were Willie Dixon’s "I’m Ready," Sonny Boy Williamson’s "Eyesight to the Blind" and the traditional "You Gotta Move."

-"The band hardly played together in the studio on that record -- it was just all bits and pieces, guitar overdubs and extra drum parts one at a time.
-I realized then that what I really wanted to do was a record with the band playing live."
+"The band hardly played together in the studio on that record: It was just all bits and pieces, guitar overdubs and extra drum parts one at a time," Perry added.
+"I realized then that what I really wanted to do was a record with the band playing live."